The Massacre of Mankind: Plot summary

-In New York City in 1920, four people sail to England to meet with Walter Jenkins, the original author of the War of the Worlds story.
+From New York City in 1921, four people sail to England to meet with Walter Jenkins, the original author of the War of the Worlds story.
 Jenkins has seen signs that the Martians may be planning a second attack.
 They arrive to find London has become a totalitarian dystopia and the whole country is gearing up for war.
-Walter's brother, Frank, is drafted the next day and London prepares for war.
-Beginning at 7:00 PM, 50 cylinder-shaped Martian missiles land on the city, wiping out nearly half of Britain's military.
-At midnight, another group of cylinders lands, this one carrying Martian warriors.
-The Martians emerge immediately- in contrast to the 19 hours required in their 1907 landings- and engage the British military with their heat rays.
-Army, Navy, and relatively new Air Force counterattacks prove mostly harmless against the Martian fighting-machines.
-Over the next several days, the Martians cripple London, carefully selecting targets of infrastructural importance, such as bridges, factories, and train stations.
+Walter's brother, Frank, is conscripted the next day and London prepares for war.
+Beginning at 7:00pm, 50 cylinder-shaped Martian missiles land on the city, wiping out nearly half of the British Armed Forces.
+At midnight, another group of cylinders lands, carrying Martian warriors.
+The Martians emerge immediately, in contrast to the 19 hours required in their 1907 landings, and engage the British military with their heat rays.
+Counterattacks by the Army, the Navy and the relatively new Air Force prove mostly harmless against the Martian fighting-machines.
+Over the next few days, the Martians cripple London, carefully selecting targets of infrastructural importance, such as bridges, factories and railway stations.
 Many Londoners escape or take shelter.

-Two years later, the Martians control England, though they mostly remain in their cordon.
-Walter Jenkins asks Julie Elphinstone, his former sister-in-law, to go into the Martian cordon to try to communicate with them.
-She and her group make the long journey to the cordon, dodging several Martian attacks along the way and meeting a saboteur named Marriott.
-At the Martian base, they discover that the Martians are cannibals, keeping humans and humanoid species in holding tanks for future harvesting.
+2 years later in 1923, the Martians control England, though they mostly remain within their cordon.
+Jenkins asks Julie Elphinstone, his former sister-in-law, to go into the Martian cordon to try to communicate with them.
+She and her group make the long journey to there, dodging several Martian attacks along the way and meeting a saboteur named Marriott.
+At the Martian base, they discover that the Martians are carnivorous, keeping humans and humanoid species in holding tanks for future harvesting.
 They witness breeding experiments between Martians and humans.
-Eventually they come to the feeding hole, where the Martians have humans hung upside-down from scaffolding while they inject the human's blood directly into their Martian bodies.
+Eventually, they come to the feeding hole, where the Martians have humans hung upside-down from scaffolding while they inject the human's blood directly into their Martian bodies.